For more than 99% of our species history, we

 1. DIRECT

-: bringing natural light, plants, water, animal life,
+EXPERIENCE OF NATURE: bringing natural light, plants, water, animal life,

 natural landscapes and clean air into the office and interior spaces.